abdsim/Li3OClBr-MACE-Active-Learning-MLIP/README.md

 ## Running training jobs

-Training was run from the corresponding training directory using the prepared `train.py` file.
-A typical command was:
+Training was run from the corresponding training directory using the prepared `train.py` file with the command:

 ```bash
 conda activate mace_cueq